Currency Management

 - Bitcoin Network - Original Bitcoin blockchain

-- Ethereum Network - ERC-20 tokens and smart contracts
+- Ethereum Network - ERC-20 tokens

 - Binance Smart Chain - BEP-20 tokens